Jerry24kay/myIgnitedev_Task/README.md

 })
 ```

-After confirming that I had set the port to 3000, I proceeded to run node ```igniteapp.js``` check the localhost to verify whether it was successfully receiving the requests. by checking my ```localhost:3000```
+After confirming that I had set the port to 3000, I proceeded to run ```node igniteapp.js``` check the localhost to verify whether it was successfully receiving the requests. by checking my ```localhost:3000```

-## Next Step: Create the Dockerfile to build the application. .
+## Next Step: Create the Dockerfile to build the application.

 ```
 # Official Node.js runtime to be used as the base image